HL7/davinci-alerts/source/pages/_includes/admit-discharge-notification-coverage-intro.md

 **Additional Profile specific implementation guidance:**

 Note that for the admission/discharge scenario, the `Coverage.beneficiary` is a "reverse link" to the Encounter resource and cannot be traversed from the MessageHeader within the Message Bundle.
+There is no mechanism to enforce profiles in a message on a reverse link except via GraphDefinition.

 ### Examples